-Neighbour Grants offers up to $10,000 to help people build their sense of inclusive belonging in their own neighbourhoods and communities.
+Neighbour Grants offers up to $10,000 for belonging-building projects that are led by people in their own neighbourhoods and communities.

 Eligibility